gurjeetsinghvirdee/W3Schools-Frontend-Development-Exercises/HTML/Attributes/What is Attributes.md

 <p style="color: blue; font-size: 16px;">This paragraph has inline styles.</p>
 ```

-These are just a few examples, and there are many more attributes available in HTML for various elements, each serving different purposes.
-Attributes enhance the functionality and presentation of HTML elements.
+<p>These are just a few examples, and there are many more attributes available in HTML for various elements, each serving different purposes.
+Attributes enhance the functionality and presentation of HTML elements.</p>